alaffin12/stackedit/Caught by Stradh.md

 >
 > "People of Vallaki!
 Loyal hearts of our shining town!
 Today, we burn the rot from our midst!"
 >
 > Town guards appear from the fringe of the crowd.
 Four are carrying large wicker balls.
 Others lead prisoners - Lady Wachter, her two sons Nikolai and Karl, and her daughter Stella.
-All are brought onto the stage, and
+All are brought onto the raised dais next to the Baron.
+Lady Wachter, bound and gagged, glares at the Baron - at the crowd - but behind her rage you sense something else.
+Panic.
+Karl and Nikolai struggle vainly against their bonds.
+And the yo

 _He gestures grandly to the cages._